lazychaser/laravel-nestedset/README.markdown

 [![Latest Unstable Version](https://poser.pugx.org/kalnoy/nestedset/v/unstable.svg)](https://packagist.org/packages/kalnoy/nestedset)
 [![License](https://poser.pugx.org/kalnoy/nestedset/license.svg)](https://packagist.org/packages/kalnoy/nestedset)

-This is a Laravel 4-8 package for working with trees for LARAVEL8(Speacial) in relational databases.
+This is a Laravel 4-8 package for working with trees for LARAVEL8(Speacial)(edit by aliqasemi) in relational databases.

 Although this project is completely free for use, I appreciate any support!